openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Pre-Authorized code flow

-(0) the Credential Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the user using Issuer specific business process.
+(0) the Credential Issuer successfully obtains consent and the user data required for the issuance of a requested Credential from the user using an Issuer specific business process.

 (1) The flow begins as the Credential Issuer generates an Issuance Initiation Request for certain Credential(s) and communicates it to the Wallet, for example as a QR code or as a deeplink.
-The Wallet uses information from the Issuance Initiation Request to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
+The Wallet uses the information from the Issuance Initiation Request to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
 This step is defined in (#issuance_initiation_endpoint).

-(2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code obtained in step (1) is sent in the Token Request.
+(2) This step is the same as Step 3 in the Authorization Code Flow, but instead of the authorization code, the pre-authorized_code obtained in step (1), and an optional PIN obtained out of band, are sent in the Token Request.
 This step is defined in (#token_endpoint).

 (3) This step is the same as Step 4 in the Authorization Code Flow.
 This step is defined in (#credential-endpoint).

 Note that the pre-authorized_code is sent to the Token Endpoint, and not to the Authorization Endpoint.

+It is important to note that during step (0), where the user is identified and authorised by the issuer to obtain one or more VCs, that the issuer can send the client_id to the wallet to present in the token request.

-It is also important to note that anyone who possesses a valid pre-authorization_code would be able to receive a VC from the Credential Issuer.
+It is also important to note that anyone who possesses a valid pre-authorization_code and client_id would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use-case.

-One such mechanism defined in this specification is the usage of PIN.
-If in the Issuance Initiation Request the Credential Issuer indicated that the PIN is required, the user is requested to type in a PIN sent via a channel different that the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.
+One such mechanism defined in this specification is the usage of a PIN.
+If in the Issuance Initiation Request the Credential Issuer indicated that a PIN is required, the user is requested to type in the PIN sent via a channel different to the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.

 For more details and concrete mitigations, see (#security-considerations).